psgonza/bynario_posts/2016-02-09-we-love-you-Bash.markdown

 sys     0m0.052s
 ```

+How about that?
+Sometimes it's just better to use the right tool for the right job...

-So yeah, we love you Bash… Even though you are really slow sometimes
+So yeah, we love you Bash… Even though you are really slow sometimes.

+\\\psgonza